Farmzz Blog

 By the Farmzz Team-March 6, 2026-15 min read

 Farm-fresh eggs are one of the most in-demand local food products in Canada.
 The golden yolks, the superior flavour, and the "I know the farmer" factor drive consistent, year-round demand.
 But turning hobby hens into a profitable egg business requires more than good chickens.
 You need to understand regulations, nail your pricing, choose the right sales channels, and build a reliable customer base.
-This guide covers all of it—with specific numbers, province-by-province rules, and the exact marketing strategies that work.

 What you'll learn